Shabir Randeree CBE

 Equity & Inclusion Consultant

 Taking activism into the corporate space, Sereena Abbassi is committed to creating organisational transformation that is grounded in a deep-seated belief that all our liberations are tied to each other; her approach is both creative and strategic.
-Sereena is an Independent Equity, Inclusion & Diversity Consultant, Researcher, Facilitator, Coach Public Speaker and Writer, and was formerly the Worldwide Head of Culture & Inclusion at M&C Saatchi Group.
+Sereena is an Independent Equity & Inclusion Practitioner, Belonging Researcher, Holistic Coach, Public Speaker and Writer, and was formerly the Worldwide Head of Culture & Inclusion at M&C Saatchi Group.

-Some of the organisations Sereena has worked with are Sony Music, Airbnb, Coca-Cola, Facebook, Soho House Group, English National Ballet, LEGO, Hanover Comms and The Mill.
+Some of the organisations Sereena has worked with are Sony Music, Airbnb, Coca-Cola, The Modern House, Facebook, Soho House Group, English National Ballet, LEGO, Hanover Comms, Intelligence Squared and The Mill.
 She has spoken on CNBC and BBC Radio and has spoken at The Guardian, European Parliament, D&AD, Google, UCL, LSE, Clear Channel, Viacom and Monzo, to name but a few.
-She has written for Campaign Live, Communication Arts, The Drum and has been featured in The Observer and Stylist Magazine.
-Sereena has contributed to titles such as Biracial Britain by Remo Adekoya, F*ck Being Humble by Stefanie Sword-Williams and The Reset by Elizabeth Uviebinene.
-She currently sits on the Advisory Board for Hidden, Hudson Bec Group and OK Mentor and had previously been an Advisory Board Member for The Other Box and a Board of Trustee for the charity Sour Lemons.
+She has written for Campaign Live, Communication Arts, The Drum and has been featured in The Observer and Stylist Magazine, and has contributed to titles such as Biracial Britain by Remi Adekoya, F*ck Being Humble by Stefanie Sword-Williams and The Reset by Elizabeth Uviebinene.

 Matt Hyde OBE